-Due to our business nature, the Group produces minimal hazardous waste in its daily operation.
-Thus, no data was recorded in relation to hazardous waste during the Reporting Year.
-Furthermore, non-hazardous waste produced by the Group mainly includes ordinary office waste, such as used stationery and paper.
+The group knows that while non-hazardous waste can be recycled to reduce environmental pollution, minimizing the use of other office supplies such as paper can reduce the carbon emissions generated by its production and make a contribution to green development.
+Non-hazardous waste produced by the Group mainly includes ordinary office waste, such as used stationery and paper.
 The Group advocates conservation and environmental protection and promotes recycling of reuseable items.
 It reminds employees to reduce non-hazardous waste arising from daily work and avoid paper use by delivering digital file through e-mail.
 The Group adopts electronic communication software as its principal channel of contact during daily operation.
 All internal notice is issued through e-mail instead of printing.
 The Group also implements double-sided printing to utilise resources more efficiently.
 We opt for refillable types of office stationery as far as possible and avoid straight replacement of stationery items.
 The Group ensures that non-hazardous waste is disposed, collected, and processed in a proper and legal manner.
 As for office wastes, the Group purchases products with improved recyclability, higher recycled content, reduced packaging materials and greater durability.
-Employees are also reminded to recycle old computer products and other electrical or electronic products as far as possible.
+As the Group operates with a conscious effort to reduce the use of paper, employees have developed a habitual way of communicating electronically.
+Also, the number of Group employees has been reduced.
+As a result, the Group has generated a significant reduction in non-hazardous waste, down 92.5% compared to last reporting year.

-Statistics in respect of office waste paper generated in the course of operation during the Reporting Year and the corresponding year in 2021 are set out below:
+Statistics in respect of office waste paper generated in the course of operation during the Reporting Year and the corresponding year in 2022 are set out below:

-Amount (kg) Amount (kg)
+Amount (kg) 2023 Amount (kg)

-2022 2021

-Non-hazardous waste 430.10 541.42
+Non-hazardous waste 32.4 430.10

-Intensity (kg/Revenue HK\$ Million) 2.55 4.48
+Intensity (kg/Revenue HK\$ Million) 0.22 2.55